 He reaches down with the cross bar and quickly and effortlessly snaps each bolt in turn.
 One Two Three,... four five six.
 In seconds all the bolts are loosened and he starts to take them off with his bare hands.
 Rapidly, using both hands at once.

 Look at him.
 Click the photo and see the size of the Man.
 Yet every officer there knew the moment he walked out the door that the lugs were coming off !

 In the End, Israeli regulations defeated my determination to see the sights of Jordanian archaeology, at least for now.
 I returned to Istanbul, left the Van in a Turkish Airport parking lot and flew the rest of the way.
 An Odyssey that had started in a British Pub, buying a drinking mates truck for 50 pounds, and getting Penny Mead to paint it.... was over.

 Documentary Sources: The last two photographs show the Traffic Police Headquarters near the airport (I think) in Ankara, Turkey.
 The officers shown in the photos are my only citable sources here (Click on them to Enlarge), other than the Visa stamp.
 "Samson" is the little guy holding his fist up in Victory... it was really quite amazing, I wonder what he benches. :)

-This is one of the Thirty Three incredible stories surrounding the discovery of
+This is just one of the Paranormal Events surrounding

 King Solomon's Gate

-The first Archaeological Proof of the Bible in history
+The first Archaeological Proof of the history of the Bible, Torah and Quran